-On the surface Anapha seems to be a fairly pleasant young man: he is charming, polite and agreeable, and only a little bit pompous and lethargic on the side.
-But just under that layer he is also incredibly secretive and reserved about his own things and barely ever feels comfortable forming relationships that let others peek deeper into his personality, because the traits they might find are far from flattering and presentable.
-Anapha is after all a person who cares deeply about his reputation, so the idea of being known also as arrogant, manipulating, hedonistic and rebellious heretic doesn't sound compelling at all.
-But because the Tytoninx is so afraid of revealing his bad side to public, some of his better characteristics get also swept under the rug all the same: he can very well be observant and witty as well as appreciative of many sorts of beauty and art when he is in company where he can truly be himself.
+On the surface Anapha seems to be a fairly pleasant young man: he is charming, polite and agreeable if a little bit pompous and lethargic on the side.
+But just under that layer he is also incredibly secretive and reserved about his own things and barely ever feels comfortable forming relationships that would let others peek deeper into his personality, because the traits they could find are far from flattering and presentable.
+Anapha is after all a person who cares deeply about his reputation, so the idea of being known as arrogant, manipulating, hedonistic and rebellious heretic doesn't sound at all compelling to him.
+But because the Tytoninx is so afraid of revealing his unflattering side to public, some of his better characteristics get also swept under the rug all the same: he can very well be observant and witty as well as appreciative of many sorts of beauty and art when he is in company where he can truly be himself.

 Despite being a temple servant Anapha is actually quite supportive of Deserter ideology, which is pretty much the opposite of what he is expected to believe in.
 Reasons behind this are likely a complicated mix of his early childhood experiences (whatever they are; Anapha doesn't have clear memories of the time), him projecting his unconscious dissatisfaction towards his own life into society and his rather disturbing habit of enjoying chaos and drama as long as it doesn't concern himself.
 Even if the Tytoninx doesn't fully realize it himself, the lastly mentioned trait is the true dark side of his personality.
 So far it has only manifested in small things such as spreading false rumors and playing ultimately innocent mean little pranks, but it could very well end up making him some day watch someone drown without him lifting a finger to help, just for the heck of it.
 And after that only the sky would be the limit for a person who just wants to see the world burn.